estrella-kim/estrella-kim.github.io/server/index.md

 ---
 layout: default
-title: Open Source Projects | Code that Might be Useful to You
+title: Server Info | Code that Might be Useful to You
 ---

 <h1>Open Source Projects</h1>